oroinc/orocommerce/src/Oro/Bundle/ConsentBundle/Resources/doc/add_form_field.md

 {% endif %}
 ```

-In order to show block with consent items, let's import layout with consent items and configure it.
+To show a block with consent items, import the layout with consent items and configure it.

 ```yml
 layout: